kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

 ## Task 6 : Explore your experiments

-In this task, you will learn how to explore your machine learning experiments in Microsoft Fabric to analyze performance metrics and insights.
+Learn how to analyze performance metrics and gain insights from your machine learning experiments in Microsoft Fabric.
+Explore various tools and techniques to evaluate and optimize your models effectively.

 Microsoft Fabric will keep track of all your experiments and allows you to visually explore them.